HumabHatterZed/WhistleWindInscryptionMods/WhistleWind.LobotomyMod/FULL_CHANGELOG.md

     - Added Enhance Target
     - Added most abilities from WhistleWind Lobotomy Mod
     - Added some minion cards from WhistleWind Lobotomy Mod

+## v1.3.0 - 'I can't think of a name' Update (12/31/2022)
+### 🧱 General
+    - Added warning when playing this version with the new version installed
+    - Added compatibility with Abnormal Sigils
+    - Refactored some internal systems
+    - Reformatted the shading of sprites to have different alpha values
+    - Tweaked a number of sprites
+* 🩹 Bug fixes
+    - Fixed Plague Doctor's portrait not correctly updating mid-battle
+  * Fixed abnormality choice node visual bug relating to card deck
+  * Fixed certain singleton cards being reobtainable after certain events
+* ➕ Additions
+  * Added starter deck support for Part 1
+  * Added 1 new starter deck: Random Mod Cards
+  * Added new config 'EXTRA RANDOM CARDS' for adding extra mod cards to the Random Mod Cards starter deck (Part 1 and KCM)

 ## v1.2.5 - Bug fix (11/23/2022)
 ### 🩹 Bug fixes